Sicyon: Ancient history

 In 303 BC Sicyon was conquered by Demetrius Poliorcetes who razed the ancient city in the plain and built a new wall on the ruins of the old Acropolis on the high triangular plateau which resulted sufficient for the reduced populace.
 The new agora was adorned by a "Painted Stoa" attributed to the king's mistress Lamia, a flute player.
 For a short time the town was now called "Demetrias", but eventually the old name prevailed.

 Demetrius left a garrison in the castle to control the city, and the commander Cleon established another tyrannical regime.
 After some twenty years he was killed by two rivals, Euthydemus and Timocleidas, who became the new joint tyrants of Sicyon.
 Their rule ended, probably around the start of the Chremonidean War in 267 BC, when they were expelled by the people who elected their leader Cleinias to govern the city on a democratic ground.
 Two magistrates of these years were the hieromnemoi Sosicles and Euthydamos, known from an inscription at Delphi.
 The democratic government's most important achievement was the construction of the gymnasium which is attributed to Cleinias.
-During the same time Xenokrates of Sicyon published his history of art which contributed to spread the fame of Sicyion as an undisputed capital of ancient art.
+During the same time Xenokrates of Sicyon published his history of art which contributed to spreading the fame of Sicyon as an undisputed capital of ancient art.

 Even this time democracy did not last more than a few years, and in 264 BC Cleinias was slain by his cognate Abantidas, who established his tyranny for twelve years.
 In 252 BC Abantidas was murdered by two rhetoricians, Aristotle the Dialectician and Deinias of Argos, and his father Paseas took over, only to be murdered after a short rule by another rival named Nicocles.

 In 251, Aratus of Sicyon, the 20-year-old son of Cleinias, conquered the city with a night assault and expelled the last tyrant.
 Aratus re-established democracy, called back the exiles and brought his city into the Achaean League.
 This move ended the internal strife and Aratus remained the leading figure of Achaean politics until his death in 213 BC, during a period of great achievements.
 The prosperity and peaceful condition of Sicyon was only interrupted by an Aetolian raid in 241 BC and an unsuccessful siege at the hands of king Cleomenes III of Sparta in early 224 BC.

 As a member of the Achaean federation Sicyon remained a stable democracy until the dissolution of the League by the Romans in 146 BC.
 In this period Sicyon was damaged by two disastrous earthquakes in 153 BC and 141 BC.